-Although the Bible mentions the hyssop plant as a symbol of purity, it is likely to speak about another species since the one we currently known as hyssop does not grow in Palestine.
+Although the Bible mentions the hyssop plant as a symbol of purity, it is likely to speak about another species since the one we currently know does not grow in Palestine.
 The great Greek physician, pharmacologist, botanist, and author Pedanius Dioscorides talks about it, and the plant has always been appreciated for its many virtues.

 - Traditional respiratory support.*